 The fact is that building a considerable passive income stream is extremely tough.
 It requires a lot of patience and persistence.
 One has to fail great deal on the journey to hitting the winning formula.
 And it takes time.
 All of these factors combine to toss most passive income dreamers by the wayside.

 I am not saying that passive income is a pipe dream, because it isn’t.
-After all, I am working on establishing semi-passive income streams with my upcoming freelance writing guide, my authority site project, and this blog.
+After all, I am working on establishing semi-passive income streams with my freelance blogging guide, my authority site project, and this blog.
 But it takes a lot of time and persistence to get right, and working on passive income projects can be really tough when you have a full time job.
 It can feel like there aren’t enough hours in the day, and it can be really difficult to see the light at the end of the tunnel (if it actually there).

 So what’s the answer?